python/cpython/Doc/library/smtplib.rst

    The LMTP protocol, which is very similar to ESMTP, is heavily based on the standard SMTP client.
-It's common to use Unix sockets for LMTP, so our :meth:`connect` method must support that as well as a regular host:port server.
+It's common to use Unix sockets for LMTP, so our :meth:`connect` method must support that as well as a regular host:port server.  *local_hostname* has the same meaning as it does for the :class:`SMTP` class.
 To specify a Unix socket, you must use an absolute path for *host*, starting with a '/'.

    Authentication is supported, using the regular SMTP mechanism.
 When using a Unix